hashicorp/terraform/website/source/docs/enterprise/runs/variables-and-configuration.html.md

 ## Variable Hierarchy

 It is possible to create the same variable in multiple places for more granular control.
-Variables are applied in the following order:
+Variables are applied in the following order from least to most
+precedence:

 1. Environment
 2. Personal Organization